PaRaBaL-Inc/SimpleContentProvider/README.md

 1. Copy all the java files into your Android project.

+Alternative:
+1. Inside Android Studio, click on File->New->Import Module.
+2. Select the source directory for this library.
+3. Click Finish.

 <h4>USAGE</h4>
 1. First, create a DbDataSource object.
 This object should only be created once.
 This will create the database.
 	```